 Larnaca is the third biggest city in Cyprus which in turn is the third biggest island of the Mediterranean Sea.
-Boasting golden beaches, a delicious food scene, and a surprisingly vivid nightlife, it’s not your average European destination.
+Boasting golden beaches, a delicious food scene, and a surprisingly vivid nightlife, Larnaca is not your average European destination.
 The city has a Middle Eastern essence and its proximity to the turbulent region is evident on every corner.
-Churches, colonial buildings, mosques and labyrinthic mahalas (Turkish neighborhoods), they all tell stories of clash and coexistence that have defined the city for the last a thousand years.
-Larnaca might be small but it’s not boring, there are many things to do.
+Churches, colonial buildings, mosques and labyrinthic mahalas (Turkish neighborhoods), they all tell stories of clash and coexistence that have defined the city for the last one thousand years.
+With an abundance of things to do, Larnaca may be small, but is definitely not boring.

 Surrounded by crystal waters, enjoying mild winters and warm sunny days, this small town is perfect for slow travelers and people who appreciate serenity, and genuine character over the buzzing rhythms of the nearby Ayia Napa or the pretentiousness of Cyprus’ bigger cities.
 It is also the place I’ve been calling home for the last fifteen years, but I‘ve tried to be as objective as possible.